Comunidade-AWS-BSB/event-broadcast-automation/README.md

 # Event Broadcast Automation Samples

 User Group leaders often need to nudge their members before an event starts.
-This repository explains—in plain language—how our automation sends WhatsApp notifications via EvolutionAPI using AWS Amplify, AppSync, DynamoDB, and a pair of Lambdas.
-The goal is to give DevChat attendees a quick mental model before they dive into code.
+This repository explains how our automation sends WhatsApp notifications via EvolutionAPI using AWS Amplify, AppSync, DynamoDB, and a pair of Lambdas.

 ## What this feature does
 - Admins create a **Broadcast** in the web app, choose the message text, and decide when it should run (`NOW`, `AT`, or `CRON` schedule).